neul-labs/stkd/README.md

 - **Break large changes into reviewable PRs** - Each logical change gets its own branch and PR
 - **Keep dependent changes in sync** - When you update a base branch, Stack automatically rebases all dependent branches
 - **Submit entire stacks at once** - Create/update PRs for your entire stack with one command
+- **Works with GitHub and GitLab** - Full support for both platforms with a unified interface

 ## Installation